Tesla says prices will continue to "evolve"

 But its market share has shown signs of eroding, as rivals launch electric vehicles of their own.

-Meanwhile Tesla deliveries have lagged the firm's output, which has increased dramatically since last year, stoking speculation that demand may be weaker than it had hoped.
-The company blamed the mismatch on slower deliveries of vehicles.
+Meanwhile as Tesla has rapidly increased its output, production has outstripped deliveries, stoking speculation that demand may be weaker than it had hoped.

+The company has blamed the mismatch on delivery delays, which it said persisted this year.

-But the company said that price cuts will help keep customers coming - though the sudden decreases in price led to outcry from some customers earlier this year who had paid more.
+It said that price cuts will help keep customers coming - though the firm risks angering customers who have paid more, as some outcry over earlier reductions has indicated.

 The firm delivered nearly 423,000 cars in the three months to March.
 That was up 36% from last year but only 4% more than in the prior quarter.